Close Alert Banner

 What happens if I don't get a permit?

-It is the responsibility of the developer/constructor to contact the City of Kenora Building Division to request a required inspection.
-To schedule a building inspection, please contact our Deputy Building Officer at 807-467-2020.
+It is the responsibility of the owner or an authorized agent to contact the City of Kenora Building Division to request a required inspection.

-You must file an application in writing on prescribed Ministry, (MMAH), forms.
-Every application must be signed.
 You can apply as the owner of a building or property or a person authorized in writing by the owner to apply for a permit on the owner's behalf.
-Every application must be accompanied by prescribed plans and specifications and the applicable permit fee payable to the City of Kenora.

 How long does it take to get a building permit?